 Kelly Amis - Short Bio

 After graduating from Georgetown University, Kelly Amis taught in South Central, Los Angeles as a Charter Corps member of Teach for America.
 This experience motivated her to earn a Master's degree in Education Policy from Stanford University and research the Australian education system as a Fulbright Scholar.

 Kelly worked as a Legislative Aide for U.S. Senator Dianne Feinstein on Capitol Hill; served as Education Director of Fight for Children, where she devised and implemented a "three-sector strategy" that resulted in more than $800m for District of Columbia schools and low-income students; and helped design and launch Building Hope, which helps public charter schools obtain new, high tech school facilities.

-In 2010, Kelly combined her passion for education equality with her belief in the power of film and storytelling by founding Loudspeaker Films, an independent production company.
+In 2010, Kelly combined her passion for education equality with her belief in the power of film by founding Loudspeaker Films, an independent media production company.
 Loudspeaker's signature project, the TEACHED Short Film Series, has won numerous awards and screened across the nation and internationally.
 Kelly also produces and directs On the Loudspeaker as well as videos on-contract for select organizations.
 She is a frequent speaker on using film and digital media to promote social justice and a published writer.

 Kelly Amis - Long Bio

 Kelly Amis grew up outside a small town in Nebraska, but had the unique opportunity to attend Phillips Andover Academy starting at age 14.
 She went on to attend Georgetown University, where she graduated magna cum laude and served as the Editor-in-Chief of the women's journal, The New Press.